VanessaWHH/rl_playground/README.md

 train the Snake agent in an obstacle-free game environment

-'ppo' can be changed to 'dqn', 'a2c', 'maskableppo'.
+'ppo' can be changed to 'dqn', 'a2c', 'maskableppo'
 ```bash
 python train.py configs/config_blank.py ppo
 ```